cortexlabs/cortex/docs/cluster-management/spot-instances.md

   # number of spot instance pools across which to allocate spot instances [1, 20] (default: number of instances in instance distribution)
   instance_pools: 3

-  # fallback to on-demand instances if spot instances were unable to be allocated (default: false)
+  # fallback to on-demand instances if spot instances were unable to be allocated (default: true)
-  on_demand_backup: false
+  on_demand_backup: true
 ```

 Spot instances are not guaranteed to be available.
 The chances of getting spot instances can be improved by providing `instance_distribution`, a list of alternative instance types to the primary `instance_type` you specified.
 If left blank, Cortex will autofill `instance_distribution` with up to 2 other similar instances.
 Cortex defaults the `max_price` to the on-demand price of the primary instance.